Vijay Singh: PGA Tour Champions

 Singh played his first PGA Tour Champions event in 2013, finishing T6 at the Pacific Links Hawai'i Championship.
 During this era, he still played some PGA Tour events, finishing second at the Quicken Loans National, three strokes behind winner Billy Hurley III.

 In 2017, Singh won his first senior event, the Bass Pro Shops Legends of Golf with Carlos Franco.
 In March 2018, Singh won the Toshiba Classic.
 Four months later, in July, Singh won one of the PGA Tour Champions' major tournaments, the Constellation Senior Players Championship in a playoff over Jeff Maggert.
 At the end of the season, in November, Singh won the season-ending Charles Schwab Cup Championship in Phoenix, Arizona.
 The victory was worth $440,000.
 By winning the tournament, he also finished fourth in the season-long Charles Schwab Cup, winning an additional $200,000.

 In March 2019, Singh shot his way into the final group of the final round of the Honda Classic.
 Singh shot even-par to finish sixth, three strokes behind winner Keith Mitchell.

+In 2026, Singh returned to the PGA Tour using a one-time exemption for those in the top-50 in career earnings.
+Singh, whose career earnings are over $71 million, is eligible for most full-field events and the Masters as a former winner.

 Personal life

+Singh has been married to Ardena Seth since 1985 and they have one child together.

-An Indo-Fijian practising Hinduism, Singh was born in Lautoka, Fiji and grew up in Nadi.
-A resident of Ponte Vedra Beach, Florida, he is known for his meticulous preparation, often arriving hours before, and staying long after his tournament rounds to work on his game on the driving range and putting greens.
+A resident of Ponte Vedra Beach, Florida, he is known for his preparation, often arriving hours before, and staying long after his tournament rounds to work on his game on the driving range.

-Singh has a brother named Krishna who is also a professional golfer.